Advanced Studies Electives: UMass Medical Students

 The PEP is a vehicle for students and their assigned Learning Communities Mentor to discuss the goals and objectives of the students Advanced Studies education.
-Section A of the PEP reflects the “ideal” desired schedule.
-Additional electives that the student may consider should be listed in section B. Only electives on an approved PEP (Section A or B) will be approved by the associate dean of student affairs.
+Section A of the PEP notes the field of medicine the student is considering.
+Section B outlines the “ideal” desired schedule.
+Section C lists any tentatively planned electives that the student may consider.
+Section D indicates Step exam dates.
+A comment section is provided to communicate with your mentor.
+Only electives on an approved PEP (Section B or C) will be approved by the Associate Dean of Student Affairs.
 Students are encouraged to discuss any elective with their Mentor if questions/concerns arise.

-All Advanced Studies Students (AS) must have an approved PEP on file by the deadline published by the Office of Student Affairs.
+All Advanced Studies Students (AS) must have an approved PEP in Peoplesoft by March 1st.

 Internal Elective: An elective course offered by the University of Massachusetts Medical School or its affiliated hospitals.
 An array of Advanced Studies courses and their descriptions are posted on the Student Affairs Elective List website.

 - The Visiting Student Application Service (VSAS) is an online AAMC application designed to make it easier for medical students to apply for senior electives at U.S. medical schools and teaching hospitals.
-Please visit the Host Institution link https://services.aamc.org/20/vsas/public/schools/ for a current list of participating U.S, medical schools and hospitals.
+Please visit the Host Institution link for a current list of participating U.S, medical schools and hospitals.

 - Extramural Electives Compendium (EEC): If you are not applying to any of the VSAS participating medical schools and/or teaching hospitals, please use the AAMC’s Extramural Electives Compendium (EEC) to search for additional visiting student application information.
-The online ECC can be found at: http://services.aamc.org/eec/students.
+The online ECC can be found here.

-International Electives: For more information on International Electives students should contact thier elective advisor.
-Additional information can also be found at http://www.umassmed.edu/oume/international-medical-education/
+For more information on International Electives, students should contact their elective advisor.
+Additional information can also be found here

 External Evaluations: For all electives on a students schedule outside the UMass system (External Electives): The Registrar’s Office will email an evaluation form to the student.
 It is the student’s responsibility to give this Evaluation Form to the elective coordinator for completion.